 Perhaps the best way to accomplish your goal of people counting is to install a people counting camera in your store.
 This piece of equipment is designed to monitor and record anyone and everyone who comes in and out of your store, giving you the analytical data needed to determine how best to staff your retail location.
 Business owners use automatic people counting for other reasons, such as store security or to be in compliance with maximum capacity restrictions.
-But if you want to determine how to most efficiently staff your store, shopper counting is a good way to spot patterns in shopper activity, noting the times and dates that seem to enjoy more or less traffic, as well as the effect of marketing efforts like sales, advertising, and so on.
+But if you want to determine how to most efficiently staff management your store, shopper counting is a good way to spot patterns in shopper activity, noting the times and dates that seem to enjoy more or less traffic, as well as the effect of marketing efforts like sales, advertising, and so on.

 The end result could not only lead to better staffing choices, allowing you to cut costs whenever possible, but using a video analysis people counter could also help you find ways to increase store traffic and sales.
 Ultimately, retailers need to efficiently plan to have the staff they need when they need it.
 It’s not an exact science, but using the right hardware and software can give you the data you need to make wise choices where staffing is concerned, saving you money on staffing when possible and potentially earning you more as a result.